open-cluster-management-io/open-cluster-management-io.github.io/content/zh/concepts/placement.md

 ## Overall

-`Placement` concept is used to dynamically select a set of managed clusters in one or multiple [ManagedClusterSet](../managedclusterset) so that higher level users can either replicate Kubernetes resources to the member clusters or run their advanced workload i.e. __multi-cluster scheduling__.
+`Placement` concept is used to dynamically select a set of [managedClusters](../managedcluster) in one or multiple [ManagedClusterSet](../managedclusterset) so that higher level users can either replicate Kubernetes resources to the member clusters or run their advanced workload i.e. __multi-cluster scheduling__.